michael-steinert/AgileSoftwareDevelopmentDAO/README.md

 # Tally

+- Tally is a full-fledged Application for user-owned on-chain Governance
+- It comprises a Voting Dashboard, Proposal Creation Wizard, Real Time Research and Analysis, and Educational Content
-- Tally allows Users to create Proposals, visualize Voting Power and Advocates, navigate Proposals, and cast Votes
+- It also allows Users to create Proposals, visualize Voting Power and Advocates, navigate Proposals, and cast Votes

 # Decentralized autonomous Organization